py-study-group/beginner-friendly-programming-exercises/exercises.md

 (Warning! Τhe prices are made up for exercise purposes)

 # ex.6
 You are interested in buying a new laptop.
-You check the price and you see that the price is 300$ without 10% tax.
+You check the price and you see that the price is 300$ without the 10% tax.

 Create a program that:
-* Read the price of the laptop
+1) Reads the price of the laptop
-* Read the tax percentage
+2) Reads the tax percentage
-* Prints the total amount
+3) Prints the total amount

 * Output: "The total price of the laptop is 330$"

 # ex.7
-In a company the monthly salary of an employee is calculated by minimum wage 400$ per month, plus 20$ multiply by the employment years, plus 30$ for each employee kid.
+In a company the monthly salary of an employee is calculated by: the minimum wage 400$ per month, plus 20$ multiplied by the number of years employed, plus 30$ for each child they have.

 Create a program that:
-* Read the employment years
+1) Reads the number of years employed
-* Read the number of each employee kids
+2) Reads the number of children the employee has
-* Prints the total amount the employee must take
+3) Prints the total amount of salary the employee makes

-* Output: "The total amount is 560$, 400$ minimum wage + 100$ for 5 years experience + 60$ for 2 kids"
+* Output: "The total amount is 560$.
+400$ minimum wage + 100$ for 5 years experience + 60$ for 2 kids"

 # ex.8
 The exercise is almost identical to a previous exercise with a minor change.
 In a company the monthly salary of an employee is calculated by minimum wage 400$ per month, plus 20$ multiply by the employment years, plus 30$ for each employee kid, plus 100$ if the employee didn't miss 1 day of work.